Show All Answers

 Additional options are available through Fairfax Connector to Herndon Monroe or the Metro 5A bus to Dulles Airport.

-Any item not claimed within 24 hours may be picked up at the Loudoun County Office of Transportation Services.
-The office is located on the fourth floor of the Loudoun County Government Center at 1 Harrison Street SE in Leesburg.
+Any item not claimed within 24 hours may be picked up at the Loudoun County Department of Transportation and Capital Infrastructure.
+The office is located at 801 Sycolin Road, Suite 310, in Leesburg.

 Small items can be mailed to passengers who provide us with a valid mailing address.
 Loudoun County Transit will not transfer items between buses so that they can be retrieved.